 |Bonus Option||See Deal|

 Whether you want to save your travel dollars for something other than overpriced coffee at the local cafes, or avoid long lineups of students waiting to get their daily dose of caffeine, making your drink yourself is a good call.

 Now let’s go through these handy devices a little more thoroughly.

 Our 7 picks for best travel coffee maker in detail

 These coffee makers are easy to pack and carry, and they’ll help you create the perfect cup no matter where you are.

 Best Overall: AeroPress Coffee Maker

-The AeroPress is a highly popular product for good reason: It simply makes good coffee.
 The device consists of very few parts and can make a quality cup in seconds.
 The brewing process is quite customizable to your own liking.
 Such a simple setup might make it seem like there is no way to customize your coffee, but there are many factors that can influence the taste.
 Taking the basic ingredients—water, ground coffee, and pressure—there are many ways to use the AeroPress to make the cup of coffee you like.
 There is no wrong way, and believe me I have tried all the different recipes that AeroPress provides.